MartinHenoch/shrdlite-course-project/README.txt

 --------------------------------------------------------------------------------
 Extra:
- Quantifiers - This extension was not fully completed but is included in the file 'AlternativeInterpreterWithAllQuantifiers'.
+ Quantifiers - This extension was not fully completed but is included in the file 'AlternativeInterpreterWithAllQuantifiers.ts'.
 There are some unsolved bugs left in this implementation.
 But the general idea of the code should be sound.